-The District's expenditures of \$14,951,809 in the General Fund were to provide classroom instruction, counseling and student support services, physical plant related activities, administration, and general support services for 1731 FTES.
+The District's expenditures of \$19,452,809 in the General Fund were to provide classroom instruction, counseling and student support services, physical plant related activities, administration, and general support services for a budgeted total FTES of 1750.

 Instruction and instructional support include the costs for instructional activities, administration, and support.
 Student services includes the costs for admissions and records, counseling and guidance, and other student services.
 Plant operations includes the cost or maintenance and operations of the physical plant and utilities.
 All other categories of expenditures including general support and other outgo.